 Periodically, the service is an All Ages Service, which means that the children and youth are in the Meeting House for the entire service, which is planned with them in mind.
-This means no sermon!
 These services feature multi-generational participation in speaking and musical roles, more drama or story-telling than usual, and shorter segments.
-Adults enjoy these services as much as do children.
+Adults enjoy these services as much as the children.

-Usually, the minister, Worship Associate, and other service participants move down the central aisle at the end of the service to greet the congregation as they enter the foyer.
+The minister, Worship Associate, and other service participants move down the central aisle at the end of the service to greet the congregation as they exit the sanctuary.

 Worship Associates are six or seven members of the congregation who assist the minister in planning and presenting Sunday services -- although the minister is ultimately responsible for the worship life of the congregation.
 On a rotating basis, Worship Associates provide certain elements of the service such as the Welcome, Chalice Reflection (short personal statement related to the theme of the service or sermon), Introduction to the Offering, and Announcements.
 They also lead and coordinate worship services in the minister's absence, including most Summer Services.